 366 Coastal Communities

 This course introduces students to social research on coastal communities.
 Emphasis is given to the social transformation of common property fisheries, the rise of industrial aquaculture, demographic transitions in coastal communities and recent moves towards integrated coastal resource management.
 Comparative case materials from North Atlantic coastal communities in Atlantic Canada, Britain, Ireland, and the Nordic Countries will be used in this course.
+Prerequisites: SOCI 101, 102.
 Three credits.
+Not offered in 2019-2020.

 This course emphasizes the major factors that contributed to the making of modern Ireland.
 The topics to be covered include: the role of the Great Famine in altering both the social structure of Ireland and claims to Irish identity, the Irish diaspora and Irish emigrants to Atlantic Canada, social and political changes in the Republic of Ireland from independence to the ‘Celtic Tiger’ phenomenon and continuity and change in the conflict in Northern Ireland.
+Cross-listed as PSCI 373.
+Prerequisites: SOCI 101, 102.
 Three credits.

 374 Islam in Canada